sylvainprigent/spitfire/README.md

 We provide 2 implementations of `SPITFIRe`.
 One is the original primal-dual implementation in c++ and works for 2D, 3D and 4D images.
 The second is a pyTorch gradient descent based implementation for 2D images.
 The primal-dual implementation is wrapped to python and available as a napari plugin called [napari-sdeconv](https://www.napari-hub.org/plugins/napari-sdeconv)

-## SPITFIRe primal-dual
+## SPITFIRe C++

-The primal-dual implementation of `SPITFIRe` is available in the [SimgLib](https://github.com/sylvainprigent/simglib) repository as a stand alone c++ command line interface.
+A c++ implementation of `SPITFIRe` is available in the [SimgLib](https://github.com/sylvainprigent/simglib) repository as a stand alone c++ command line interface.
 It is implemented for CPU and for GPU (cuda).
-This version is wrapped into [sdeconv](https://github.com/sylvainprigent/sdeconv) a python library for image deconvolution.

-## SPITFIRe pyTorch
+## SPITFIRe python

-The `SPITFIRe` pyTorch implementation is meant to provide an easy to use and modify full python implementation of the `SPITFIRe` regularizer.
-It is available in the [svariational](https://github.com/sylvainprigent/svariational) package.
+A `SPITFIRe` python implementation using the pyTorch library is meant to provide an easy to use and modify full python implementation of the `SPITFIRe` regularizer.
+It is available in the [sdeconv](https://github.com/sylvainprigent/sdeconv) package.

 # System Requirements